offsec-ttps/offsec-ttps.github.io/_posts/2024-10-31-Welcome-to-SilentVect0r-Blog.md

 * This project is not funded or supported by any organization.
 * We will take you into the depths of the Cyber Kill Chain model, adversarial simulation, and emulation, along with the mindset behind APTs.
 * All research is designed with significant effort, personal investigation over several months, and by collecting a wealth of open-source research and offensive resources available on the internet.
-* This blog and course content are designed to help security personnel gain a better understanding by providing a mindset and perspective to think like a red teamer in order to defend organizational assets and businesses (offense is the best defense).
+* This blog and course content are designed to help security Professionals gain a better understanding by providing a mindset and perspective to think like a red teamer in order to defend organizational assets and businesses (offense is the best defense).
 * The content and information shared on this platform are derived from publicly available data and reports, with the sole purpose of sharing knowledge with the community and making the cyber world a safer place.
 * We offer tutoring, consulting, guidance, support, and resources for the betterment and growth of the security community and professionals.
 {% endcapture %}